+provisions of the Mental Capacity Act 2005.
+This person was identified as representative by:

 The Relevant Person

-The Best Interests Assessor
+The Best Interests Assesso r

-The Best Interests Assessor indicated that they were not able to select an eligible person as representative.
-It is therefore necessary for the Supervisory Body to select a representative for this person.
+vere not able to select an eligible person as supervisory Body to select a representative

-Full name of Relevant Person's Representative
+Full name of Relevant Person on's Representative

 Address

 Telephone

 Email

-Full name of Relevant Person
+Full name of Relevant Person on

-Relationship to Relevant Person
+Relationship to Relevant Pe erson

-This appointment lasts for the same period as the Standard Authorisation to which it relates.
+This appointment lasts for the ne same period as the Standard Authorisation to which it relates.

-Agreement of the appointed representative:

-I am willing to be appointed as this person's representative under the Deprivation of Liberty Safeguards provisions of the Mental Capacity Act 2005 and I am aware of the functions that I am expected to perform
+Agreement of the appointed representative: I am willing to be appointed as this person's representative under the Deprivation of Liberty Safeguards provisions of the Mental Capacity Act 2005 and I am aware of the functions that I am expected to perform

+Signed

-Signed Date
+Date